urlDev/mern-todo/README.md

 # Mern - Todo
-A to-do app made with React, Hooks, Context, MongoDB, Node, Express, Jest, JWT
+A to-do app made with React, Hooks, Context, MongoDB, Node, Express, Jest, JWT.

+Check out my portfolio website to see project [live](https://can-ural.com/projects/todo) as well!

 ## React
 About React, I used Context and Hooks.